foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I guess it's best to leave this burning ache unfed
 but the wound's too fresh not pick at the edge

+deaf ears turned to swallow song but it wasn't long till the last frost

 a pitiful yearning
-and I'm bereft of you
+I'm bereft of you

 we never set foot past the mountain
 lest your winter snow thawed

-deaf ears fell to swallow song but it wasn't long till the last frost

 a mirage on black tarmac
 your face forms in evaporation haze

+June is undeniable
+June is undeniable
+June is undeniable
+June is undeniable

+I thought it best to leave this burning ache unfed
+but unless I pick at the edge
+this regret I feel
+haunts me to the death

+count condensation kisses
+before the light of dawn

+walk familiar paths
+the spring sun melts

+ice cracks underfoot
+you slip away

 # shark chant